3 Types of ADHD Explained: Inattentive, Hyperactive-Impulsive, and Combined-Type ADHD traits in Adults

 ADHD Strategies

-Managing ADHD symptoms requires personalized strategies.
+Managing ADHD traits requires personalized strategies.
 Some common techniques include:

-Book a Free Consultation with Bee Kind Counselling
+Book a Free Consultation with Blue Sky LEarning

 If you suspect you have ADHD or would benefit from neurodiversity-affirming therapy or coaching, you could start your journey today.

-Book a 20-minute free consultation with a neurodiversity-affirming therapist or coach from Blue Sky Leaning by emailing hello@blueskylearning.ca, calling (437) 291-8807, or booking through the website below.
+Book a 20-minute free consultation with a neurodiversity-affirming therapist or coach from Blue Sky Learning by emailing hello@blueskylearning.ca, calling (437) 291-8807, or booking through the website below.